mongodb/terraform-provider-mongodbatlas/docs/resources/stream_privatelink_endpoint.md

 - `dns_domain` (String) Domain name of Privatelink connected cluster.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.

 **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
-For existing groups, your group/project id remains the same.
+For existing groups, your group or project id remains the same.
 The resource and corresponding endpoints use the term groups.
 - `provider_name` (String) Provider where the Kafka cluster is deployed.
 - `region` (String) Domain name of Confluent cluster.
 - `service_endpoint_id` (String) Service Endpoint ID.